passwordless-id/www/index.md

 **No.** Your fingerprint, face or other biometrics never leaves your device.

-### How does it work?
+### Then how does it work?

 It relies on [asymetric cryptography](https://en.m.wikipedia.org/wiki/Public-key_cryptography).
 Upon registration, a cryptographic key pair is generated.
 The public key is sent to the server and the private key kept on the device, protected by biometrics.
+Both keys are useless on their own, but can be used in combination to prove authenticity.
+Please check out the webauthn guide for more details about the technical side of the protocol.

 ### Is it more secure than passwords?

-**Yes.** It is basically a two factor authentication in a single step.
+**Yes.** It is basically a two-factor authentication in a single step.

-- the first factor is something you have.
+- The first factor is something you have.
 The authentication only works on devices previously registered.
-- the second factor is something you are.
+- The second factor is something you are.
 A biometric check is used to verify it is you.

+Moreover:

+- It protects against phishing (article coming soon)
+- The cryptographic keys are never exposed (article coming soon)

 ### What if my device is stolen?